-"(2) assign responsibility and management accountability for the completeness of past performance submissions for such purposes; and
+'(2) assign responsibility and management accountability for the completeness of past performance submissions for such purposes; and accordance with subsection (a).

-"(3) ensure that past performance submissions for such purposes are consistent with award fee evaluations in cases where such evaluations have been conducted.

-"(c) CONTRACTOR COMMENTS.-Not later than 180 days after the date of the enactment of this Act [Jan.
+- '(3) ensure that past performance submissions for such purposes are consistent with award fee evaluations in cases where such evaluations have been conducted. - (c) CONTRACTOR COMMENTS.-Not later than 180 days after the date of the enactment of this Act [Jan.
 2, 2013], the Federal Acquisition Regulation shall be revised to require the following: